awstomburge/hlc302-cdk/README.md

     ```
 ## Deploying the Infrastructure

-*Next we are going to clone the repo and start out virtual environment*
+*Next we are going to clone the repo and start our virtual environment*

 1. Clone the repo from github
     ```